 - Over the course of the consecutive, two-year IB Diploma Programme, students are required to take six examination subjects that are independent of one another.
 Of these, at least three subjects must be completed at the Higher Level (HL).
 The remaining subjects can be taken at the Standard Level (SL).

 - Students must take a total of two languages at level A (native speaker or very high level) or level B (intermediate level) from the IB subject groups 1 and 2.
 According to the above-mentioned IB agreement, students must be able to provide proof of “at least one foreign language studied uninterruptedly as Language A or Language B HL”.
 Students may choose a so-called Language ab initio (meaning another foreign language of which a student has little or no prior knowledge) as their sixth subject, but this will not meet the conditions for subject groups 1 and 2.
 As per the above-mentioned IB agreement, from the 2013 examination onwards what is known as a school-supported self-taught course can be recognised as Language A: Literature SL if the students in question cannot receive lessons in their native language at their school.

-- A social science subject from the subject group 3 (History, Geography, Economics, Psychology, Philosophy, Social Anthropology and Business and Management) must be included in the six exam subjects.
+- A social science subject from the subject group 3 (History, Geography, Economics, Psychology, Philosophy, Social Anthropology, Business and Management, Global Politics) must be included in the six exam subjects.

 - Students must be able to provide proof of a natural science subject (Biology, Chemistry, Physics) from group 4.